 Of course, thinking of the connection between stress and diseases in this way means that we are not just considering the effects of mental stress, but physical stress as well.

 For an example of how stress makes you sick consider this.
-A main effect of chronic mental stress is a less active immune system because when your brain perceives danger, your immediate survival is a higher priority than your long-term survival.
-While your physical resources are being directed toward fright, flight and freeze, bacteria and viruses have a greater chance of escaping detection by your immune system and making you sick.
+Ongoing mental stress causes a less active immune system because when your brain perceives danger, your immediate survival is a higher priority than your long-term survival.
+While your physical resources are being directed toward fright, flight and freeze, bacteria and viruses have a greater chance of escaping detection by your immune system.
 A weakened or malfunctioning immune system is behind many health disorders.

 Have you ever had a bout of the flu or a bad cold after several weeks of being really stressed out?
 If so, you have experienced first hand how stress makes you sick.

-How might physical and mental stress contribute to diseases like cancer, diabetes or heart disease?
+Physical and mental stress have also been linked to diseases such as cancer, diabetes and heart disease.

-Our cells are stressed due to the many chemicals in our food, air, water and living environments.
-This creates a toxic environment for them to live in and inhibits their ability to function optimally.
-Add to toxic exposure DNA damaging radiation, electro-magnetic waves, food devoid of nutrients needed to detoxify and nourish, poor sleep habits and lack of exercise.
-Poor eating and lifestyle habits increase inflammation.
+Stress-related illnesses from physical causes occur when our cells are not able to function properly due to the many chemicals in our food, air, water and living environments.
+This creates a toxic environment for them to live in and inhibits optimal functioning.